blueberryapps/react-bluekit/README.md

 BlueKit automatically hides props that don’t affect the component’s look.

 If you get some kind of weird error and BlueKit doesn't load at all, try to reset localStorage by running `localStorage.clear();`.
-We are working on automatic checks of localStorage values.

 ## License